arpost/eurekaclinical-parent-cas/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 # What does it do?
-It is a parent pom for CAS-related projects.
+It is a parent pom for Eureka!
+Clinical CAS server-related projects.
 It depends on the [eurekaclinical-parent](https://github.com/eurekaclinical/eurekaclinical-parent) organization pom.
 It specifies versions of all of the JASIG CAS server packages in the `dependencyManagement` section.
 If you use this as a parent pom, you still need to specify the dependencies that you need in your dependencies section.

 Here are the packages and what they do: